Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     HeliSpinners = {}

-The helicopter blade speed to use when lowering altitude.
-Ranges between -30 to 30.
+The helicopter blade speeds to use for controlling altitude.
+These should range between -30 to 30.
 Use AltitudeClamp to control how smoothly these speeds are transitioned between as your helicopter approaches it's target altitude.

-    MinHelicopterBladeSpeed = 10
+    MinHelicopterBladeSpeed = 10 -- when lowering altitude

-The helicopter blade speed to use when gaining altitude.
-Ranges between -30 to 30.

-    MaxHelicopterBladeSpeed = 30
+    MaxHelicopterBladeSpeed = 30 -- when gaining altitude

 ## TERRAIN AVOIDANCE OPTIONS